Helen Gahagan Douglas: Appointments and activities

 The Douglases joined the Hollywood Anti-Nazi League; in 1939, they joined others in calling for a United States boycott against goods produced in Nazi Germany.

 Gahagan Douglas was a member of the national advisory committee of the Works Progress Administration and of the State committee of the National Youth Administration in 1939 and 1940.
 She then served as Democratic national committeewoman for California and vice chairwoman of the Democratic state central committee and chairman of the women's division from 1940 to 1944.
 She was also a member of the board of governors of the California Housing and Planning Association in 1942 and 1943, and was appointed by Roosevelt as a member of the Voluntary Participation Committee, Office of Civilian Defense.
 She was later appointed by President Harry S. Truman as an alternate United States delegate to the United Nations Assembly.

 In 1946, she was among those honored by the National Association of Colored Women for her role in interracial cooperation for advancing race and gender equality.
-Douglas had been a colleague of the organization's founder, Mary McLeod Bethune, on the National Youth Administration.
+Gahagan Douglas had been a colleague of the organization's founder, Mary McLeod Bethune, on the National Youth Administration.

 House of Representatives

-In 1943, Democratic leaders, including FDR, persuaded Gahagan to run in the 1944 election for the California's 14th congressional district seat opened by the retiring Congressman.
+In 1943, Democratic leaders, including FDR, persuaded Gahagan Douglas to run in the 1944 election for the 14th Congressional District seat opened by the retirement of Congressman Thomas F. Ford.
 To try to appeal to conservative voters, she started using her husband's last name.
 As the California Democratic committee chairwoman, she spoke at the 1944 Democratic National Convention in Chicago.
 Her impressive speech raised her profile, with some imagining a VP spot in her future, if not a presidential candidacy.
-In the fall elections, Gahagan Douglas won the House race and subsequently ran for - and won - two more terms, serving in the 79th, 80th and 81st Congresses (January 1945 – January 1951).
-During her three terms in the House, she championed various issues, such as civil rights, migrant worker welfare, women's issues, affordable housing, progressive taxation, and nuclear disarmament; "she was the first to sponsor an anti-lynching bill".
-She also championed a controversial Franklin Delano Roosevelt National Forest House bill to protect California redwoods from Sonoma County to Oregon.
+In the fall elections, Gahagan Douglas won the House race and subsequently ran for — and won — two more terms, serving in the 79th, 80th and 81st Congresses (January 1945 – January 1951).

+During her three terms in the House, she championed various issues, such as civil rights, migrant worker welfare, women's issues, affordable housing, progressive taxation, and nuclear disarmament; she sponsored an anti-lynching bill against Southern opposition.
+She also championed a controversial bill to create a Franklin Delano Roosevelt National Forest that would protect California redwoods from Sonoma County to Oregon.
 The forest bill was opposed locally by business interests fearing the loss of taxable properties.

 Her love affair with Lyndon B. Johnson was an open secret on Capitol Hill.